-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 <svelte:head> element to define meta tags that will be inserted in the

 <head> of our document.
-Since we did this in the layout component, it will be applied to the entire app.
-The robot tag is just an example.
+Since we did this in the layout component at the root, it will be applied to the entire app.
+The robots tag is just an example.

 Furthermore, we created a navbar.
-This is a typical use case for the layout component, as it’s usually intended to be shown on every page of your application.
+This is a typical use case for the layout component, as it’s usually intended to be shown on every page of our application.

 The navbar has two links: one to the root of the application — which already has content served by the

-/src/routes/index.svelte component — and one to the about page.
+/src/routes/+page.svelte component — and one to the about page.
 The about page was also created by the demo app.
 Open it and replace its content with the following:

 <main>